beholdenkey/Sandbox/README.md

 # **Keybox:**
 Keybox is a combination of configurations for applications.
-These configurations are intented to make securing applications with keycloak fairly straight forward.
-These configuration guidelines are meant to simplify the process of understanding how to set up keycloak and Keycloak Gatekeeper as a reverse proxy for redirection and authentication.
-This process can be confusing and, at times, convoluted.

 ## **Motivation:**